uhub/awesome-actionscript-sorted/README.md

 * [fa-as3](https://github.com/fabrikagency/fa-as3) - The Write less, do more, Actionscript library modeled like jQuery.
 * [AScalpel](https://github.com/andrewtraviss/AScalpel) - A lightweight framework for editing objects at runtime in Actionscript 3.0
 * [as3-mox](https://github.com/vincent-petithory/as3-mox) - Mox Toolkit : a base library of everyday functions and classes for Actionscript 3.0
-* [as3eval](https://github.com/soywiz/as3eval) - Simple expression evaluator for ActionScript 3
 * [GAProxy](https://github.com/scribd/GAProxy) - A wrapper for Google Analytics in Actionscript
 * [shadowmonk](https://github.com/schonstal/shadowmonk) - Stealth adventure written in ActionScript/Flixel
 * [randori-guice-framework](https://github.com/RandoriAS/randori-guice-framework) - Randori Google Guice-Like Port for ActionScript